VAT Audit Support

 • Sector-specific risk — real estate, hospitality, financial services, import-intensive manufacturing, and contracting businesses face more frequent audit activity.

-What the FTA Examines
+What the FTA Examines-Tax Invoice Compliance

 What the FTA Examines in a VAT Audit — and What It Means for You